Green-Vanka: Czech Republic

-Author Bozena Nemcova wrote down a version named Prince Bayaya, which Parker Fillmore commented that it is "a mosaic of two or three simpler stories".
-In the story, twin princes are born to a king and queen.
+Author Bozena Nemcova wrote down a version named titled Princ Bajaja, translated as Prince Bayaya by author Parker Fillmore, which he described as "a mosaic of two or three simpler stories".
+In the tale, twin princes are born to a king and queen.
 The king asks the queen for his favourite son to inherit the throne.
 Owing to that, the other brother journeys on his own, in the company of his faithful horse.
-The horse speaks to him and recommends his prince disguises himself as a peasant with a speech impediment (he should only respond with "I don't know" when asked).
+The horse speaks to him and recommends his prince disguises himself as a peasant with a speech impediment (he should only respond with "bayaya" when asked).
+Czech scholar Jaromír Jech classified the tale as a combination of types 532, 300 and 530, and, based on Nemcova's annotations, tentatively sourced the tale to Hořice, in northeast Bohemia.